paragi/sphp/README.md

     sphp.stepDowntime=600;

+#####overwriteWSPath (Default null)
+Used to specify which script should serve a websocket request.
+If null, the URL of the connection GET request is used.
+The path is relative to docRoot.

+    sphp.overwriteWSPath='/ws_serveice.php';

 ####Notes
 This project is about serving PHP scripts with the best response time possible.
 Favouring response timer over use of resources.
 This is achieved by pre-emptively spawning and loading of the PHP-CGI engine and holding it there, until needed.